HairongWu/Masterpieces/README.md

 ## English

 - The Lord of the Rings
-- Complete Novels by Jane Austen
-- The Complete Works of William Shakespeare

 - The Norton Anthology of English Literature

+- Undergraduate Texts for Mathematics
-- Graduate Texts in Mathematics
+- Graduate Texts for Mathematics
-- The Princeton Companion to Mathematics and Applied Mathematics

 ## Indonesian